 The following information was taken from the ASTDR Toxicological profile for cobalt, published in 2004.
+Information on the references cited in this section (in parenthesis) can be found in the cited summary document.

 Oral exposure of female rats to cobalt chloride at 5.4 or 21.8 mg cobalt/kg/day from gestation day 14 through lactation day 21 has been shown to result in stunted growth and decreased survival, respectively, of newborn pups (Domingo et al. 1985b).
 The effects on the offspring occurred at levels that also caused maternal toxicity (reduced body weight and food consumption, and altered hematological measurements) and might therefore have been an indirect effect of maternal toxicity rather than a direct effect of cobalt on the fetus (Domingo et al. 1985b).
 Teratogenic effects were not observed.